johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 ```
 **(a) ∃r.C and ∀r.C**

-  The first one reads: there is a thing r-related to all xs, and this thing falls under concept C
-  The second one reads: if there is a thing r-related to all xs, this thing falls under concept C
+The first one reads (equivalent to in first-order logic: ∀x∃y(r(x,y)∧Cy)): all x has a r-filler y instantiating C.

+The second one reads (equivalent to in first-order logic: ∀x∀y(r(x,y)→Cy)): all r-fillers ys of all x instantiate C.

 **(b) ∃r-.C and ∀r-.C**

-  The first one reads: there is a thing r-related to all xs, and this thing falls under the reverse of concept C
+The first one reads (equivalent to in first-order logic: ∀x∃y(r-(x,y)∧Cy), or ∀x∃y(r(y,x)∧Cy)): there is a thing y r-related to all xs, (or, all xs are r-inverse-related to y) and this thing falls under concept C.

-  The second one reads: if there is a thing r-related to all xs, this thing falls under the reverse of concept C
+The second one reads(equivalent to in first-order logic: ∀x∀y(r-(x,y)→Cy), or ∀x∀y(r(y,x)→Cy)): if there is a thing r-related to all xs, (or, all xs are r-inverse-related to all ys) this thing falls under concept C.

 **(c) <=nr and <=nr.C**

 The first one reads: role r connects all the xs to no more than n elements.

 The second one reads: role r connects all the xs to no more than n elements, and they fall under concept C.

 **(d) ∃r-.C and ∃r-.{a}**

-  The first one reads: for all xs, there is at least a thing y, which is C-reverse related to it, and which falls under concept C.
+The first one reads (equivalent to in first-order logic: ∀x∃y(r-(x,y)∧Cy), or ∀x∃y(r(y,x)∧Cy)): for all xs, there is at least a thing y, which is r-inverse related to it, and which falls under concept C.

-  The second one reads: for all xs, there is element a, which is C-reverse related to it.
+The second one reads (equivalent to in first-order logic: ∀x∃y(r-(x,y)∧(y=a)), or ∀x∃y(r(y,x)∧(y=a))): for all xs, there is element a, which is r-inverse related to it.

 7. There is a delightfully helpful subreddit called "ELI5" which stands for something like "explain it like I'm 5" where users post conceptually challenging questions and other users attempt to provide explanations in simple, jargon-free, terms that presumably a 5 year-old could understand.
 Using this as a model, explain the _finite model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.

-**EL15** (I will come back to this and revise!)

-The finite model property means that if you want to prove something in a game or puzzle, you don't have to use too many toys or blocks, just a few of them will be enough.
-This makes it easier to solve the game or puzzle and saves time.

-Imagine you have a game with two toy animals, a cat and a dog.
-The rules of the game are that the cat is always hungry, and the dog is always friendly.
-You want to prove that if the cat is hungry, then the dog is not hungry.

-One way to prove this would be to use all the possible combinations of hunger and friendliness for the cat and the dog, which would require an infinite number of possibilities.
-Infinite is the biggest number ever that never ends!
-It goes on forever!
-But because the game has the finite model proper

-**Finite Model Property** (Full explanation)

-The finite model property is a property of a logical system or a formal language that means that every sentence that is true in all models of the system or language is also logically equivalent to a sentence that is true in some finite model of the system or language.

-In other words, a logical system or formal language has the finite model property if every true sentence can be proved using only a finite number of objects or elements, rather than requiring an infinite number of objects.
-This is a desirable property for logical systems or formal languages, as it allows for more effective and efficient reasoning and proof methods.

-The finite model property is closely related to other concepts in logic and computer science, such as decidability and computability.
-Many important logical systems, such as first-order logic, have the finite model property, while others, such as second-order logic, do not.

-**Simplified**

-The finite model property means that if something is true in a logical system or language, it can be shown to be true using only a finite number of objects or elements, instead of needing an infinite number.
-This makes reasoning and proving things more efficient and effective.
+**EL15 Answer:**

+Description Logic is this fancy name for a way of teaching computers about the world using words and rules!
+The finite model property is another way to teach computers about the world using words and rules.
+It helps the computer understand the meaning of different words and how they relate to each other.
+For example, it helps the computer understand that a dog is an animal, or that a tree has leaves.
+By using words and rules, the computer can remember what it has learned and use it to figure things out or answer questions, just like we learn using words and rules.
+This can be helpful for many things like finding information or playing games!

+The finite model property is like playing with blocks.
+Imagine you have a bunch of blocks with different shapes and colors.
+You can use these blocks to build different things, like a house or a tower.
+The things you build are called models.

+Now imagine you have lots and lots of blocks, more than you could ever count!
+You might think it's impossible to build something with all of them, but the finite model property says that you can still build something with just a few of them that will be like having all of them.
+The little things you build, the models, can tell you what is real and true.

+In the same way, the finite model property says that if we have a lot of ideas or things we want to say, we can still find a way to understand them by just looking at a few examples.
+This helps us learn and understand things even when they seem really big and complicated!

+**Why is this important?**

+The finite model property is important because it helps us understand big and complicated ideas by using just a few examples.
+It's like having a magic trick that lets us learn things faster and easier!

+Think of it like building with blocks again.
+If you have a lot of blocks, you might not know where to start or what to build.
+But if you have just a few blocks, you can build something simple and then add more blocks as you go.
+This helps you learn how to build bigger things over time.

+In the same way, the finite model property helps us start learning about big ideas with simple examples, and then we can build on that knowledge to understand more complex things.
+It's like a stepping stone that helps us get to where we want to go, and it's an important tool for learning and discovering new things.

+Looking at the bigger picture, the finite model property helps us see what is real and true in our model with a few, small amount of steps, rather than taking steps forever.
+Have you ever thought about what it would be like to have to keep on taking steps or building blocks forever?
+There is a word for that, it’s called infinity!
+Infinity goes on and on and never ever stops!

+The finite model property helps our thinking and proving things more efficient and effective.
+This just means we don’t have to do as much and we don’t have to work as hard to do a really good and awesome job when talking about what is real and true.

+**Why might this be unimportant?**

+The finite model property might be unimportant because if you did have to build something that went on for forever (infinity), then it would not be able to tell you what is real or true because the finite model property is limited; it can only use some steps to tell you what is real or true, it can only use a small amount of steps to build something.

 8. Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.

-**EL15** (I will come back to this and revise!)

-Imagine you have a toy with lots of buttons and levers.
-When you press a button or pull a lever, the toy changes in some way.
-The finite tree model is like a picture of all the different ways the toy can change.

-Each picture shows the toy in a different state, with some buttons and levers pressed and others not pressed.
-The lines between the pictures show how the toy changes when you press a button or pull a lever.

-By looking at all the pictures together, you can see all the different ways the toy can change, and how it changes from one state to another.
-This can help you understand how the toy works and how to use it.

-In the same way, the finite tree model helps people understand how programs and processes work by showing all the different ways they can change and how they change from one state to another.

-An example:Imagine you're playing a game where you have to guess a number between 1 and 10.
-The game will tell you if your guess is too high or too low, and you have to keep guessinguntil you get the right answer.

-We can represent this game as a finite tree model.
-The starting point is when you make your first guess, which is like the "root" of the tree.
-Depending on whether your guess is too high or too low, the tree branches off into two different paths.

-If your guess is too high, you go down one path where you make a lower guess.
-If your guess is too low, you go down the other path where you make a higher guess.

-This branching continues until you finally guess the right number, which is like reaching a "leaf" node in the tree.

-By using the finite tree model to represent the guessing game, we can see all the different possible paths that the game can take, and how the game progresses from one guess to the next.

-In the same way, the finite tree model helps people understand how programs and processes work by showing all the different ways they can change and how they change from one state to another.
+**EL15 Answer:**

+Remember how we learned that Description Logic is a fancy name for a way of teaching computers about the world using words and rules and that a finite model property is another way of teaching computers about the world using words and rules?
+Well there is another way we can teach computers called a tree model property!
+A tree model property is like a family tree for the words and rules we teach the computer.
+It helps the computer understand how different things are connected and related to each other, like how a dog is an animal, or how a tree has leaves!
+The tree model helps the computer remember all the different things it has learned and how they fit together, like a big puzzle.
+This makes it easier for the computer to answer questions or figure things out based on what it has learned before.

+**Why is the tree model property important?**

+The tree model property is important because it helps the computer understand how things are related to each other, like a big puzzle.
+Just like when we learn new things, we need to remember how they fit with things we already know.
+The tree model helps the computer do this too, by showing how different words and rules are connected.
+This helps the computer make sense of all the things it has learned and answer questions or figure things out based on what it already knows.

+Just like a tree that starts in the ground beginning with one seed, if we follow the seed as it grows the roots to the trunk to the many branches and then to the many leaves, we can see all the things that are connected to each other that start from one seed!
+It is like a family with a lot of family members that all came from one parent, one beginning place, the seed (and in description logic, we call this the node!).

+**Why might it be unimportant?**

+The tree model property might be unimportant if there are not very many family members to build a tree with!
+If there is only one parent or two family members, it wouldn’t really be a big tree huh?
+So if there are not a lot of words or rules to teach the computer, the tree model property might not be the most important thing to use.

 9. Open the Protege editor and create object properties for each of the role names that you constructed in question 1.
 You should have at least 6 object properties.
 Assert in the editor that P is a sub-property of O, that P is transitive, and that O is symmetric.
 Next, add individuals - a, b, c - to the file and assert that c is part of a and that c overlaps b.
 Running the reasoner should reveal - highlighted in yellow if you select the individual c - that c overlaps a.
 Using the discussion in the selections from chapter 4 of the Baader, et. al. text as a guide, explain how the tableau algorithm is generating this inference.
 Also, provide a screenshot of the results of your reasoner run with c highlighted.

 The tableau method starts from a Knowledge Base, i.e. the assertions we made through the Protege editor about individuals and between classes.
 We then build a tree.
 Each node in the tree represents a possible interpretation, and the branches represent the different ways in which the interpretation can be extended.
 It then expands the assertions by using different rules.
 For example, the disjunction rule to check all the possible cases (see Baader from page 71 to 73) and other rules for subsumption, etc. (see Baader pag.
 84).
-What we are doing is basically constructing a set of possible interpretations where all the possible inferences from T-box are drawn, as well as all the possible concept memberships are tried.
+What we are doing is basically constructing a set of possible interpretations where all the possible inferences from T-box are drawn, as well as all the possible concept memberships tried.

 As a result, the reasoner will notice the logical relations between the concepts we asserted for individuals through Protege.
 It will see that c is a part of a, and since parthood is subsumed by overlap, it will apply the subsumption rule explained at page 84 in Baader et al. This will add a new fact, that c overlaps a.